-Holding a BA in religious studies from SUNY Buffalo (1972) and a JD from the University at Buffalo Law School (1976), Bill Scheurer was involved in the anti-Vietnam War movement during his college years.
-After completing his legal studies, Scheurer worked as: a clerk for the New Jersey Superior Court (1976-77); an associate attorney for the law firm of Shanley & Fisher (1977-78); an associate counsel for the Allstate Insurance Company in Illinois (1978-83); CEO of the Welcome America risk-management corporation (1983-2001); founder & CEO of the Internet company PocketCard Inc. (1998-2001); and publisher of Hourglass Books, which produces collections of short fictional stories (2003-present).
+After completing his legal studies, Scheurer worked as a clerk for the New Jersey Superior Court (1976-77); an associate attorney for the law firm of Shanley & Fisher (1977-78); an associate counsel for the Allstate Insurance Company in Illinois (1978-83); CEO of the Welcome America risk-management corporation (1983-2001); and founder & CEO of the Internet company PocketCard Inc. (1998-2001).

-Starting in 2001, Scheurer, a self-described “peace activist,” spent a number of years as editor of the Peace Majority Report.
-Since 2002 he has been a member of Military Families Speak Out.
-Scheurer has also served variously as: a leader of the Lindenhurst, Illinois-based Congress for Peace, which was part of the United for Peace and Justice anti-war coalition; a participant in the Peace and Security Initiative (2003-09); an initiator (along Kevin Zeese and others) of Voters For Peace (2006); a national council member of the interfaith Fellowship of Reconciliation (2007-present); interim executive director of Beyond War (2007-09); a board adviser to Save-A-Vet (2008-present); a founding participant in the National Peace Academy (2009); co-coordinator (with his wife) of the Peace Garden Project (February 2009-present); and executive director of On Earth Peace, which seeks to overcome “structural violence” with “the power of love” (May 2012-present).
+Scheurer has also served variously as editor of the Peace Majority Report (2001-12); a member of Military Families Speak Out (2002-present); publisher of Hourglass Books, which produces collections of short fictional stories (2003-present); a participant member of the Peace and Security Initiative (2003-09); an initiator (along Kevin Zeese and others) of Voters For Peace (2006); a national council member of the interfaith group Fellowship of Reconciliation (2007-2015); interim executive director of Beyond War (2007-09); a board adviser to Save-A-Vet (2008-present); a founding participant in the National Peace Academy (2009); co-coordinator (with his wife) of the Chicago-based Peace Garden Project (2009-12); chief karma officer with KarmaKorn (2009-12); executive director of On Earth Peace, a Maryland-based organization that seeks to overcome “structural violence” with “the power of love” (May 2012-present); a national co-coordinator of the Stop Recruiting Kids Campaign (2014-present); a steering committee member of the National Network Opposing the Militarization of Youth (2015-present); and a board adviser for the American Gun Safety Association (February 2018-present).

-Over the years, Scheurer has run several failed campaigns for political office, including a 2004 bid for a seat in the Illinois House of Representatives, and four unsuccessful runs for a U.S. House seat representing Illinois’s 8th Congressional District—in 2003 as a Democrat, 2006 as an independent peace candidate, 2008 as a Democrat, and 2010 as a Green Party candidate.
-In his 2006 campaign, Scheurer:
+Over the years, Scheurer has run several failed campaigns for political office, including a 2004 bid for a seat in the Illinois House of Representatives, and four unsuccessful runs for a U.S. House seat representing Illinois’s 8th Congressional District—in 2003 as a Democrat, 2006 as an independent peace candidate under the “Moderate Party” label, 2008 as a Democrat, and 2010 as a Green Party candidate.
+In Scheurer’s 2006 campaign:

 In October 2014 Scheurer signed a “National Call” to “Save Civilian Public Education,” a petition demanding an end to “efforts by groups outside the school system to inject conservatism and corporate values into the [classroom] learning process.”
 Fellow signers included such notables as Noam Chomsky, Tom Hayden, Michael Parenti, and Cindy Sheehan.